Why do hawks have good eyesight? How Good Is a Hawk’s Vision?

 As was mentioned before, these individuals possess an extra fovea in addition to the central and peripheral foveas (in each eye).
 Once again, this contributes to improved eyesight in the periphery.

-Hawks have a tetrachromatic vision, which means that their retinas include four separate color receptors: red, blue, green, and ultraviolet.
+Hawks have tetrachromatic vision, which means that their retinas include four separate color receptors: red, blue, green, and ultraviolet.

 This allows them to see a wide range of colors.
 This gives them the ability to see more than 100 million distinct color shades, including some that we as humans are unable to perceive.